 “Mining towns like Lubumbashi in the Democratic Republic of Congo and Tete in northern Mozambique are reportedly the fastest growing economic nodes on the continent.
 But apart from the virtues of growth, they carry the true characteristics of a frontier town, including significant social problems and stubbornly high levels of poverty,” KPMG (2018).

-Cape Town in South Africa was named as the best place to visit in the world by both The New York Times and The Telegraph in 2014.
+Cape Town in South Africa was named the best place to visit in the world by both The New York Times and The Telegraph in 2014.
 The City’s well developed infrastructure is also regarded by many as the best in Africa.
 In 2018, however, Cape Town is failing to cope with the effects of drought.
-It has been projected that the City’s taps will run dry from July 9 (popularly known as Day Zero) (February 2018 estimate).
-According to the South African Weather Service, 2015 and 2016 were the driest seasons since 1921 and the situation worsened the following year when the city recorded the driest ever season in its history in 2017.
+It has been projected that the City’s taps will run dry from July 9, 2018 (popularly known as Day Zero) (February 2018 estimate).
+According to the South African Weather Service, 2015 and 2016 were the driest seasons in Cape Town since 1921 and the situation worsened the following year when the city recorded the driest ever season in its history in 2017.
 Cape Town is also home to Africa’s second largest slum, Khayelitsha, with an estimated population of 400,000.